raimundo1994/raimundo1994/README.md

 </h1>

 <p align="center">
-  <samp> Bachelor of earth sciences and geophysics, having worked in petrophysics, image processing and interpretation of geophysical, geoelectric survey profiles, seismology, programming language experience Python,MatLab,and LaTex.
-Currently postgraduate studies in geophysics at the National Observatory of Rio de Janeiro.
+  <samp> I  have  a  Bachelor's  degree  in  Earth  Sciences  and  Geophysics,  both  from  the  Federal  University  of Western Pará and currently doing a Master's degree in Geophysics from the National Observatory of Rio de Janeiro.
+I  have  solid  knowledge  in  data  processing  and  statistical  analysis,  using  advanced  tools  and techniques  to  extract  meaningful  insights  from  large  datasets.
+I  have  advanced  skills  in  Python programming language, which allows me to develop customized solutions for data analysis, process automation and implementation of specific algorithms to solve complex problems.
 - 📄 A little about my academic career in the link beside (http://lattes.cnpq.br/5355013713549584).

 </p>